-It is in the old town of Zadar sitting on the city walls.
+It is located in the old town of Zadar, sitting on the ancient city walls, with an amazing view of the harbour and world-famous sunset.
 Follow directions for Hotel Bastion and The Sea Organs.

 What times are the local buses to Zadar town from Tisno?

-When the summer 2017 timetable is announced we will make the info available.
+As soon as the summer 2018 timetable is announced, we will make the info available.

 Where is the nearest ATM?

 There is an ATM machine in The Garden Resort, in the main reception area of the apartments.
 In addition there are 8 other ATMs in the center of Tisno, which is about a 10–15 minute walk from The Garden Resort.